Biden year one takeaways: Grand ambitions, humbling defeats

 “I said when I was running, I wanted to be president not to live in the White House but to be able to make the decisions about the future of the country,” he said in a CNN interview.

-The vice presidential residence in Northwest D.C., which sits on 80 acres, was very different, he said.
+The vice presidential residence in Northwest D.C., which sits on 80 acres (32 hectares), was very different, he said.

 “You can walk off a porch in the summer and jump in a pool, and, you know, go into work,” he said.
 “You can ride a bicycle around and never leave the property.”